 What is a Micro-Internship?

 Micro-Internships are short-term projects or internships where students can collaborate with employers and/or MIT alumni on research, data analysis, software development, or other projects that will provide a learning opportunity while meeting a workplace need.
 These opportunities will enable students to prototype different careers as well as build mentoring relationships and professional networks they can maintain beyond the experience.

 Micro-internships typically range between 2-4 weeks and 10-35 hours per week; however, terms are flexible and predicated based on the nature of the highly-specific, project-based work.

-- Employer/Alumni and students can negotiate the specific terms as each individual situation or need may vary.
+The employer/alumni and students can negotiate the specific terms, as each individual situation or need may vary.